 How To Achieve Additionality

-There are two ways to achieve additionality.
-The first is to enter into a PPA with a clean energy project that includes bundled RECs The PPA ensures the financing and therefore the construction of the project and the RECs provide the environmental attributes.
-Another, less advertised strategy for ensuring additionality in your renewable energy venture, is through direct investment in the clean energy project and purchase of the RECs.
+In the renewable energy industry, there are two ways to achieve additionality.
+The first is to enter into a Power Purchase Agreement with a clean energy project that includes bundled RECs.
+The PPA/VPPA ensures the financing and therefore the construction of the project, and the RECs provide the environmental attributes.
+Another less advertised strategy for ensuring additionality in your renewable energy venture is through the direct investment in a clean energy project and the subsequent purchase of the RECs.

-The structure, location, and price of a Power Purchase Agreement do not affect additionality claims, and additionality can be shared amongst multiple buyers (investors).
+The structure, location, and price of a Power Purchase Agreement do not affect additionality claims, and additionality from renewable energy can be shared amongst multiple buyers (investors).

 Even now, some organizations are starting to think beyond whether their actions are resulting in additionality, and more towards whether they’re offsetting as much greenhouse gas as they possibly can.
 For example, companies are beginning to seek clean energy projects in regions with higher levels of dirty power sources.
 These projects will have the largest potential impact of displacing fossil fuel use or GHG emissions reductions.
 In addition, we predict that there will be a shift towards investing in project portfolios that include multiple renewable sources and locations, that, together, can deliver carbon-free renewable energy to match a company’s load 24 hours a day, 7 days a week in real-time.

-If you’d like to talk about how your organization can meet its sustainability goals and achieve additionality, contact Urban Grid today.
+If you’d like to talk about how your organization can meet its sustainability goals and achieve additionality through renewable energy procurement, contact Urban Grid today.